Asashōryū Akinori: 2008

 Asashōryū returned to tournaments in January 2008.
 On the final day, he faced Hakuhō in a battle of 13–1 yokozuna, but was defeated, giving him a final record of 13–2.
 In March the two yokozuna faced off for the title again on the last day, marking only the fifth time in the last 30 years that two yokozuna have contested the championship on the last day of two consecutive tournaments.
 In this rematch, Asashōryū was the victor, winning his 22nd title, thus equalling Takanohana's haul of tournament championships.

 In the May tournament he lost to Kisenosato on the opening day.
 He injured his back in this match and subsequent losses to Kotoōshū (the eventual winner of the tournament) and Chiyotaikai put him out of contention.

 Asashōryū got off to a bad start in the July tournament by losing to Toyonoshima on the first day.
 After a second loss to maegashira Tochinonada on day five, he pulled out of the tournament on the sixth day citing pain in his elbow.
 The September tournament unfolded in a similarly poor fashion.
 After compiling a lacklustre 5–4 record through the first nine days, Asashōryū forfeited his tenth-day match to maegashira Gōeidō and withdrew.
 He had elbow pain, and presented a medical certificate.

 He returned to Mongolia in October 2008, staying until shortly before the tournament in Kyushu in November, which he did not enter.
-He stated that he would not withdraw for a third time partway through a tourney, and suggested that he would retire if his comeback proved unsuccessful.
+He stated that he would not withdraw for a third time partway through a tournament, and suggested that he would retire if his comeback proved unsuccessful.